-- (i) Entry or discharge into the stormwater drainage or the sewerage system unless permitted by the network utility operator. - (ii) Discharges into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a regional resource consent or by a relevant rule in the regional plan.
+- (i) Entry or discharge into the stormwater drainage or the sewerage system unless permitted by the network utility operator. - (ii) Discharges into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a Regional Council resource consent or by a relevant rule in a regional plan.

-(f) Fuel Storage Tanks
+(f) Fuel storage tanks